severalnines/docs/user-guide/mysql/manage.rst

 	- Select on which host to add the load balancer.
 If the host is not provisioned in ClusterControl (see `Hosts`_), type in the IP address.
 The required files will be installed on the new host.
 Note that ClusterControl will access the new host using passwordless SSH.

 * **cmdline**
 	- Specify the command line that ClusterControl should use to start the HAProxy service.
+You can verify this by using ``ps -ef | grep haproxy`` and retrieve the full command how the HAProxy process started.
+Copy the full command line and paste it in the textfield.

 * **Port**
 	- Port to listen HAProxy admin/statistic page (if enable).

 * **Admin User**
 	- Admin username to access HAProxy statistic page.
 See `stats auth <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stats%20auth>`_.

+..
+Note:: You need to have an admin user/password set in HAProxy configuration otherwise you will not see any HAProxy stats.

 * **Admin Password**
 	- Password for *Admin User*.
 See `stats auth <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stats%20auth>`_.